 BARRIER: Divergent national implementation of the Energy Taxation Directive 1.
 Barrier description a.
 Please describe, as concretely as possible, the cross-border issue hampering operations.
 The Energy Taxation Directive (ETD), that entered into force 20 years ago, has eroded over time and a complex patchwork of exemptions and reductions have proliferated across Member States, so that currently there is not a level playing field across the single market.
+High electricity charges and taxes are a widespread problem in the EU and is structurally the main cause of the difference in the cost of electricity supply to industrial users compared to the US.
+Moreover, extra electricity costs in Europe are four times higher for industries than in China (Source: Wind Europe).
+2002.
+[CMWh] 2022.
+[CMWh] 2022.
+[CMWh] 2024.
+[CMWh] 20 Source: Bruegel (EU) IEA(US) and PwC analysis.
+For the US 2024 values the wholesale market price has been updated maintaining the percentage of electricity fiscal charge of 2023.
 The Commission's fourth report on energy prices and costs, published in October 2020, concludes that the share of taxes and levies has climbed steadily over the last 10 years.
-While energy prices have been on a downwards general trend, with the exception of during the 2022 energy crisis, and network costs have remained stable, the extra taxes and levies have actually raised industrial power prices.
+While energy prices have been on a downwards general trend, except for during the 2022 energy crisis, and network costs have remained stable, the extra taxes and levies have actually raised industrial power prices.